Olatubosun/rocksdb.docs/RocksDB-Contribution-Guide.md

 ```

 ## Performance Improvement Changes
-For changes that might impact performance, we suggest normal benchmarks on flash are run to make sure there is no regression.
+For changes that might impact performance, we suggest normal benchmarks are run to make sure there is no regression.
+Depending the actual performance, you may choose to run against a database backed by disks, or memory-backed file systems.
+Explain in the pull request summary why the performance environment is chosen, if it is not obvious.
 If the change is to improve performance, bring at least one benchmark test case that favors the improvement and show the improvements.

-## Pull Request Summary
-We recommend a "Test Plan:" section is included in the pull request summary, which introduces what testing is done to validate the quality and performance of the change.